ee-leaf

 3. Who will be responsible for scheduling?
 Someone on your garden’s committee, usually a teacher, will need to oversee the timing of classroom visits.
 Too many children in the garden at once can take pleasure out of the experience.

-3. Find Your Site
+3. Find your site

 Now that you know the main purposes for your garden, review available sites and determine which one is right for your needs.
 Along the way, consider the following questions.